Veratil/awesome-retain/README.md

 Retain is an Awesome Lua module for retaining tags and their layouts between restarts and screen adds/removes.

 ## Dependencies
+Awesome v4.1 or at least after the [`gears.filesystem`](https://github.com/awesomeWM/awesome/tree/f57e3eb48c3532f6fb80f62055e3acc8d82fef4c) commit.
+*You can change two lines to make it work with Awesome v4.0, see below.*

 Retain saves its data in JSON format using [lua-json](http://luaforge.net/projects/luajson/).

 ## Usage